 Eggs: We need eggs to help bind the cake mix together and create a nice cakey texture.

-Orange extract: We want orange extract because it’s orange concentrated flavor that we can’t get from orange juice (I tried).
+Orange extract: We want orange extract because it's an orange concentrated flavor that we can't get from orange juice (I tried).

 Orange zest: Adding in fresh orange zest will enhance the orange flavor and give a burst of freshness throughout the cake.

 Sour Cream: Adding in sour cream makes the cake richer and even moister.